TZ199/cloud_developer/README.md

 ### Build and deploy to Kubernetes environment
 Navigate to `udacity-c3-deployment/k8s` directory.
 Ensure you already have a kubernetes environment setup.
 Look at all the .yaml files and modify the images to point to your docker hub.

+Please note if you have issues with reverseproxy rollout, it is likely an issue with CLusterIP.
+Please refer to your k8s flavour for a fix.
+I installed kubeDNS.

 There is a script called `deploy.sh` that is already prepared and will roll out the docker images to a kubernetes cluster.
 Run the following commands:
 1. `deploy.sh`
 2. Open a new terminal.
 Run `kubectl port-forward svc/frontend 8100:8100`.